Using Sensors with CircuitPython

 The most important steps are:

-• Attach the board to your UDP port and drop the appropriate fireware file on it - it’ll then reboot and show a drive you and add code which is always in a file called code.py.
-You can edit this file and it will run when you save it.
+- Attach the board to your USB port and drop the appropriate firmware file on it — it’ll reboot and show up as a drive.
+Your code goes in a file called

 I hooked the yellow data wire to pin D2, the red power wire to 3.3V, and the black ground wire to GND.
 I also added a 4.7K pull-up resistor between the data line and the power line, which is necessary for the DS18B20 to work properly.